 The following guidelines are meant to help you with your preparations to present at the conference.
 Should you have additional questions after reading these guidelines, please contact the Sloan-C Conference Management Team at email@example.com.

-Any presenter unable to register by September 20 should contact Christine Hinkley, Director of Conferences, at email@example.com with a description of the issue and the time frame you expect it to be resolved within.
+Any presenter unable to register by February 12 should contact Christine Hinkley, Director of Conference Services, at firstname.lastname@example.org with a description of the issue and the time frame you expect it to be resolved within.

 No, Sloan-C does not cover any other conference-related expenses for presenters.
 As a non-profit, Sloan-C is unable to provide assistance for travel or lodging expenses to presenters.
 Presenters are responsible for their own travel and lodging expenses, including all taxes and fees on said travel and lodging expenses.

-The final date presenters can submit edits to their abstracts or submit co-presenter information is September 20, 2013.
-Any changes submitted after that date will not be included in the printed Schedule at a Glance and may or may not be updated on the website and mobile app.
+The final date presenters can submit edits to their abstracts or submit co-presenter information is February 12, 2013.
+Any changes submitted after that date will not be included in the printed Schedule at a Glance or in the program book and may or may not be updated on the website.

 You may also elect to submit a final paper, should you have one, for consideration for publication in Sloan-C's Journal of Asynchronous Learning Networks (JALN).
 These are the stated guidelines for the journal: papers should be full papers, which include scientific rigor and data.
 The results presented should clearly advance our field by providing new information.
 Papers that are purely anecdotal or have no research underlayment will not be considered for publication.
 Papers are typically 10 to 20 pages printed and conform to the guidelines for publication found at http://www.sloanconsortium.org/publications/jaln_main.